jeffreymorganio/d3-country-bubble-chart/README.md

   <dt>Continents</dt>
   <dd>Groups the circles by continent and pushes the groups towards the four corners and the center.</dd>
   <dt>Country Centers</dt>
-  <dd>Uses the [Equirectangular](https://github.com/d3/d3-geo#geoEquirectangular) projection to push the center of the circles towards the center of the countries they represent.</dd>
+  <dd>Uses the <a href="https://github.com/d3/d3-geo#geoEquirectangular">Equirectangular</a> projection to push the center of the circles towards the center of the countries they represent.</dd>
   <dt>Population</dt>
-  <dd>Groups the circles by continent and sorts them according to population on a [log scale](https://github.com/d3/d3-scale#scaleLog).</dd>
+  <dd>Groups the circles by continent and sorts them according to population on a <a href="https://github.com/d3/d3-scale#scaleLog">log scale</a>.</dd>
 </dl>

 ## Axes